Vandermark Celebrates Photo Book Release in Chicago

 Though tenor is terra firma for him, Vandermark is equally bold on baritone and clarinet, and his playing on the latter is particularly rich and resonant (and intermittently piercing).
-He’s also trained his fingers to negotiate non-standard key configurations (following a trail blazed by Evan Parker), and his firsthand absorption of Ethiopian traditions (he’s worked frequently in Addis Ababa) fuses whiffs of Albert Ayler’s rubbery rhapsodizing in the lower register with a Stravinsky-esque austerity.
+He’s also trained his fingers to negotiate non-standard key configurations (following a trail blazed by Evan Parker), and his firsthand absorption of Ethiopian traditions order online usa (he’s worked frequently in Addis Ababa) fuses whiffs of Albert Ayler’s rubbery rhapsodizing in the lower register with a Stravinsky-esque austerity.

 Given the variety and energy of the hour long set, much of which seemed to be mining new material, as well as his estimable poise, it was easy to momentarily forget that this event was also a book release party to showcase his photography.

 Like Peter Brötzmann, who has exhibited artwork several times at Corbett vs. Dempsey, Vandermark has emerged as an artist whose visual works bear a strong corollary to his music and reinforce his worldview.